LaunaKay/launakay.github.io/about.md

 ###Okay, seriously

 A true nerd at heart, always fighting the urge to binge watch Firefly while setting up strat in Xcom.
 Usually work beckons, which is interesting enough to tear me away.
-I build things and then I tear them down and them maybe I rebuild them again.
+I build things and then I tear them down and maybe (with enough sugar) I rebuild them again.
 I <3 pugs and their squishy wrinkles.
 I walk a lot, talk a little and sleep when I have to.

 If you like any of my work and wanna chat about it, plenty of links all over the place to track me down.